householdgenius/TheLockBox/README.md

 ## Creation
 This project was built using an Asp.Net/C#/SQL Backend with a React.js front end.
 ## How to Install
 Clone this repo, and then clone this through Visual Studio and find the project in your terminal.
+Enter the create script and then the seed script from the SQL file of this repo to get the database information.
 ## Difficulties and Challenges
 Getting the active privileges to appear was a big challenge as well as fixing the ability to add an edit a chore because of the multi select for user assignment.